JadeCong/JadeCong.github.io/contents/about/index.md

 Nvidia Omniverse Platform
 {:.figcaption}

-In the last 7 years I worked as a **Robot Algorithm Engineer** mainly focused on algorithm development and application but with an **AI Enthusiast** as well.
+In the last 7 years I worked as a **Robot Algorithm Engineer** mainly focused on algorithm development and applications but also an **AI Development Engineer** as well.
 I'm also dedicated to integrating robotics and artificial intelligence to construct an intelligent humanoid robot for users.

 ![Ultrasound Scanning](/assets/images/about/ultrasound-scanning.png){:width="465px" height="330px" loading="lazy"}
 ![Robot Teleoperation](/assets/images/about/robot-teleoperation.png){:width="360px" height="250px" loading="lazy"}